wycks/WP-Simple-Admin-Notes/readme.txt

 == Description ==

-Like a built in notepad, can leave notes for clients or yourself.
-It comes with a default "Notes" section available for the admin menu or you can attach notes to above or below the editor of a post (or page or custom post type) in the admin.
+Like a built in notepad, leave notes for clients or yourself in the WordPress admin.
+Attach notes to above or below the editor of a post (or page or custom post type) and also has a default "Notes" section available from the admin menu.

 Features :

 *  Uses WordPress's built in custom post types
-*  Works like a regular post
 *  Functions with default WYSIWYG editor
-*  Uses Default WP meta field if set to display on post edit screens
+*  Uses WordPress's meta fields if set to display on post edit screens
 *  Shows "Notes" on one page in tab format (can be excluded)
 *  Will not show in front end or search
 *  Requires default post privileges